spra85/jasmine-ember-testing/README.md

 In a Jasmine test runner debug console, ```Ember.test.adapter``` should be an instance of the JasmineAdapter, not the default QUnit Test Adapter.

-### Nuances:
+### TODOs:

-- In ember.js (Need to enable all relevant features for the helper jasmine tests):
+- In ember.js (Need to enable all relevant features for the helper jasmine tests)  This is currently managed in Ember core through features.json:

 ```
 Ember.FEATURES["reduceComputed-non-array-dependencies"] = true;